MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/07-antigravity-agent-architecture-and-features.md

 version: 1.0.0
 ---

-# Lesson 7: Antigravity Agent Architecture and Features
+# Antigravity Agent Architecture and Features

 ## Building AI Systems That Know When to Ask